 PhD, MPhil, and MRes

 Applicants to the MPhil or PhD must provide a detailed research proposal and two academic references from their most recent academic institution.
 Applicants are strongly advised to contact potential supervisors before making an application.
-Please see PhD Supervision which details our research interests and our proposal guidelines: (Guidelines for writing a Research Proposal)
+Please see our research interests in Anthropology, Politics and International Relations and Sociology and also read our proposal guidelines: (Guidelines for writing a Research Proposal).

 - PhD Museum Studies